 The circuit diagram is shown in Fig. 1322.
 The input tube, a 12AT7 double triode, operates as a seesaw type phase splitter.
 The first triode is a normal amplifier with 47,000-ohm plate load.
 Cathode bias is provided by a 2,000-ohm cathode resistor together with the 2,200-ohm feedback resistor, making 1,047 ohms.
 This tube is used to drive the lower half of the push-pull stage.
 The second triode is a unity gain amplifier with a large amount of feedback from plate to grid, which gets its input through the first 470,000-ohm resistor.
-That, at least, is one way of look. ing at it.
-Another way of thinking of the circuit is that the grid drive of the second tube is the difference in the place swings of the two triodes, so that the center point of the two 470,000-ohm resistors acts as the fulcrum of a seesaw.
+That, at least, is one way of looking at it.
+Another way of thinking of the circuit is that the grid drive of the second tube is the difference in the plate swings of the two triodes, so that the center point of the two 470,000-ohm resistors acts as the fulcrum of a seesaw.
 An exact balance of the plate swings is obtained by reducing the left-hand 470,000-ohm resistor slightly.
-If you want to balance the stage closely, you can try something of the order of 5 megohms in parallel with this resistor or some tens of kilohms in series with the right-hand resistor.
+If you want to balance the stage closely, you can try something of the order of 5 megohms in parallel with this resistor.
 The second triode drives the upper half of the push-pull stage.
 The plate-supply voltage, about 250, for the twin triode is derived from the main high-voltage supply of 425-475 by a potential divider and decoupling capacitor.